On the Mass Ratio Distribution of Black Hole Mergers in Triple Systems: Results

 In this study we considered only the useful triples.
-In principle, it is possible that the "non-useful" triples, or those whose inner binary would have merged regardless of the tertiary companion, could still enhance the rate of triple mergers within the local Universe.
-We find that $15.3\%$ of the binary mergers take place within a stable triple system.
+In principle, it is possible that the ``non-useful'' triples, or those whose inner binary would have merged regardless of the tertiary companion, could still enhance the rate of triple mergers within the local Universe.
+We find that $15.3\%$ of the non-LK mergers take place within a stable triple system.
 However, only $0.03\%$ of these mergers take place in a triple system in which the LK mechanism would not be quenched due to relativistic pericenter precession \citep[see also Figure 4 of][]{Rodriguez2018a}.
-As a result, we expect that these non-useful triples would account for at most an additional few percent of triple mergers where the LK mechanism allows for a substantial decrease in the delay time.
+As a result, we expect that these non-useful triples would account for at most an additional few percent of LK mergers where the LK mechanism allows for a substantial decrease in the delay time.
+For this reason, we count the non-useful triple mergers as part of the Field Non-LK mergers since they are indistinguishable from a non-LK merger.
 Furthermore, in this study we only considered stable triples where all three components are BHs.
 We found that, for triples (both useful and non-useful) where the inner binary was composed of two BHs, about $2/3$ of the triples had a BH as the outer companion.
-While a detailed treatment is outside of the scope of this work due to the possibility of mass transfer from the outer companion \citep[e.g.][]{distefano2020}, assuming a comparable merger fraction for the non-BH companions leads to a roughly 50\% increase in the number of triple mergers.
+While a detailed treatment is outside of the scope of this work due to the possibility of mass transfer from the tertiary \citep[e.g.][]{deVries+2014,portegieszwart+leigh2019,distefano2020,Leigh+2020,comerford2020,Toonen2020,glanz2021,Hamers2021}, assuming a comparable merger fraction for the non-BH companions leads to a roughly 50\% increase in the number of triple mergers.